trpc/trpc/examples/.experimental/next-app-dir/README.md

 ## 🚧🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 This is experimental and is subject to change 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧

-This is a playground repo for an offical tRPC + Next.js App directory
+This is a playground repo for an offical tRPC + Next.js App directory adapter.

 > Note: you can already use tRPC with app directory, by:
 >